Wells & Young's Brewery: Courage

 In January 2007, Wells & Young's bought the brewing and marketing rights of the Courage brands, Courage Directors, Mild, Light Ale and Best from Scottish & Newcastle.
 It has subsequently rekindled production of the famous 10% abv bottled Courage Imperial Russian Stout initially for sale in the USA.
 S&N kept a minority stake in the brands until 2011.

 McEwan's and Younger's

 In late 2011, Wells and Young's Brewing Company purchased the Scottish McEwan's and Younger's brands from Heineken UK.
-This acquisition put Wells and Young's into the top three premium ale brewers in the UK.
+This acquisition put Wells and Young's into the top three brewers in the UK.

 Contract brewing

-Beers contract brewed and imported by Wells & Young's include –Kirin Ichiban, a 5% abv pale lager, brewed under licence for the Japanese brewing company Kirin.
+Beers contract brewed and imported by Wells & Young's include:

+Kirin Ichiban, a 5% abv pale lager, brewed under licence for the Japanese brewing company Kirin.
 It is brewed using the unique Ichiban Shibori brewing process, the most expensive in the world.

-According to the Kirin Ichiban website, this is a process by which the beer is brewed from a single, first press of the finest ingredients, making the purest, most flavoursome beer every time.Estrella Damm – a 4.6% bottle and draught beer, now available in the UK.
+Estrella Damm – a 4.6% bottle and draught beer, now available in the UK.
 Wells and Young's import, market and distribute.
 Estrella Damm is brewed by Grupo Damm in Barcelona and is one of Spain's most popular beers.